 A person learns about sleep and becomes familiar with their own sleep patterns.
 They identify their negative thoughts and behaviors about sleep.
 And, they use cognitive and behavioral techniques to change them.

 It includes: cognitive restructuring, sleep scheduling, stimulus control, relaxation, sleep hygiene, and medication tapering methods.
 Individuals keep a sleep diary to track their progress.
 All of these tools are designed to improve your sleep over time by changing your sleep habits and behaviors.

 The shift to Online CBT

 Traditionally, CBT-I is provided by specially trained therapists in one-on-one or group sessions.

 There are now digital CBT-I programs that make it more available and less expensive.

 Goodpath’s CBT-I program

-For more information about sleep, access our free insomnia guidance and stress management at our Learn Center.
+For more information about sleep, please go to our Learn Center.